obenhuber1/Applied-Deep-Learning-2020/README.md

 Implementation was done in Python Keras with underlying Tensorflow.

-I will collect around 300 pictures from Simba and mix it with pictures of other dog breeds from Stanford Dog Dataset.
-In addition I will add around 300 pictures from other Golden Retrievers including Simba’s family.

-Here comes a screenshot of the final application.
+Later on here comes a screenshot of the final application.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`obenhuber1`, `Applied-Deep-Learning-2020`,  `christoph.obenhuber@gmx.at`, `Is it Simba ?`, `Image Classification for three classes using CNN`

 ### Built With